open-telemetry/opamp-spec/specification.md

 [Connection Settings for "Other" Destinations](#connection-settings-for-other-destinations).
 The handling of OpAMP connection settings is described below.

-It is also possible the Agent to make a request the Server to initiate the connection settings creation.
+It is also possible for the Agent to make a request to the Server to initiate the connection settings creation.
 This process is described in [Agent-initiated CSR Flow](#agent-initiated-csr-flow) section.

 #### OpAMP Connection Setting Offer Flow